mangusta123/indoorpos1/README.md

  the  program launches GPS-based outdoor positioning and stays in that mode until the user is back indoors

--list of access point MACs with radio signals reaching at least one out of all indoor locations mentioned above
+-list of access point (AP) MACs with radio signals reaching at least one out of all indoor locations mentioned above

 -radiomap consisting of 2-D points over all indoor locations and having information about RSS (Received Signal

- Strength) fingerprints from all access points
+ Strength) fingerprints from each AP at each of those points

 Examples of these file have been included in the project's main trunk (see N5-ap.txt, N5-radioMap.txt, n5_2f.png)